LindaNSIP/usecases/docs/enrollment/enrollment_howto.md

 ### 2. Use Case Description & Pre-Conditions

-A third party SIS application connects to HITS as a jurisdiction hub, collecting the relevant information and publishing back student records to the centralised system.
+A thirrd party SIS application connects to HITS as a jurisdiction hub, collecting the relevant information and publishing back student records to the centralised system.